 Common mistakes

-- Static poses where the action should be a frozen split-second mid-motion
+- Drawing a static pose where the action should be a frozen split-second mid-motion.

-- No camera angle specified, so the model picks eye-level by default and kills impact
+- No camera angle specified, so the model picks eye-level by default and kills the impact.

-- Conflicting style anchors (Shinkai key visual plus 90s manga line) mud the shot
+- Conflicting style anchors (Shinkai key visual plus 90s manga line) that mud the shot.

-- Over-stuffing — five impact details compete; pick one (sparks OR dust OR debris)
+- Over-stuffing: five impact details compete, so pick one (sparks OR dust OR debris).

 Related